I just stumbled upon this website…steel bending look interesting, but I have a few questions before I take the plunge. Can I talk to a live human?

 It is the act of bending a bar-like steel object (that varies in length) into a tight “V” shape using only your two hands.
-Use of the legs, torso, or any wall is prohibited.
-The ends of the bars must be 2″ or less apart in order to be considered a legitimate bend.
-Ugh, how clinical, right?
+Use of the legs, torso, or any other part of your body is prohibited.
+The ends of the bars must be two inches or less apart in order to be considered a legitimate bend.

 Why should I bend steel as opposed to say…performing fingertip pushups or dumbbell wrist curls?